Enzo Zidane

-Enzo Alan Zidane Fernández (born 24 March 1995), known as Enzo Zidane and sometimes simply as Enzo, is a French professional footballer who plays as a midfielder for Primera Federación club Fuenlabrada.
+Enzo Alan Zidane Fernández (born 24 March 1995), known simply as Enzo, is a French former professional footballer who played as a midfielder.

+Zidane is a youth product of Real Madrid, where he scored on his only first-team appearance in the Copa del Rey in 2016.
+In 2017, Zidane signed for La Liga club Alavés, where he would make four appearances before signing for Swiss Super League club Lausanne-Sport.
+After a season, he joined Segunda División side Rayo Majadahonda on loan.
+In 2019, Zidane signed for Primeira Liga club Aves, a year before returning to the Segunda División with Almería.
+In 2021, he returned to his birth country of France by signing for Ligue 2 club Rodez, where he would play a season before joining Fuenlabrada in the Primera Federación in Spain.

-Zidane is the eldest son of former footballer Zinedine Zidane and Véronique Fernández.
+Zidane is former youth international of both Spain and France, having played for the Spain under-15s in 2009 and the France under-19s in 2014.
+He is the eldest son of former footballer Zinedine Zidane and Véronique Fernández.
 He attained Spanish citizenship in 2006.

 Club career

 Real Madrid

 From 2004, Zidane played for the youth academy of Real Madrid.
 On 6 September 2011, he was invited by José Mourinho to train with the club's first team.

 On 5 August 2013, Zidane was promoted to the Juvenil 'A' team.

-On 16 November 2014, Zidane made his debut for Real Madrid Castilla, the B-team, as a substitute in a 2–1 win over UB Conquense in Segunda División B.
+On 16 November 2014, Zidane made his debut for Real Madrid Castilla, the B-team, as a substitute in a 2–1 win over Conquense in Segunda División B.

 On 12 August 2015, Zidane was named one of the vice-captains of Castilla.
-He scored his first senior goal ten days later in the first game of the 2015–16 season, a 5–1 home routing of CD Ebro.
+He scored his first senior goal ten days later in the first game of the 2015–16 season, a 5–1 home routing of Ebro.

 On 29 October, Zidane was promoted to train regularly with the first team.
 He made his senior debut for the club on 30 November 2016, coming off the bench for Isco in a Copa del Rey clash with Cultural Leonesa and scoring from the edge of the penalty area in a 6–1 home win (13–2 aggregate).

 Alavés

-On 29 June 2017, Deportivo Alavés announced their signing of Zidane from Real Madrid on a 3-year contract for an undisclosed fee, with a buyback clause.
-He made his La Liga debut on 26 August, coming on as a late substitute for Mubarak Wakaso in a 0–2 home loss against FC Barcelona.
+On 29 June 2017, Alavés announced their signing of Zidane from Real Madrid on a 3-year contract for an undisclosed fee, with a buyback clause.
+He made his La Liga debut on 26 August, coming on as a late substitute for Mubarak Wakaso in a 0–2 home loss against Barcelona.